• Skip to main content

 Dial

-Designed in the style of a pre-WWII pilot’s watch, the timepiece predictably features a clean, easy to grasp at a single glance dial layout.
+Designed in the style of a pre-WWII “aviator”, the ref.
+5524 predictably features a clean, easy-to-grasp at a single glance dial layout.
 The Arabic numerals are bold and, given the amount of lume on them, must be bright in the darkness.
 The minute hand has a thin tip that is long enough for it to precisely indicate time on the finely printed minute track.
 At the same time, the tip is short enough to look well-proportioned to the hand itself.

 The only thing that reminds me of the aforementioned Zenith model is the overall styling of the dial with those vintage-styled hands and Arabic numerals that are covered with varnished Superluminova.
 That’s basically all.

-However, if you look closely, you will immediately notice a lot of visual differences.
-The first of all, while the Montre d’Aeronef was made deliberately rugged with its worn-look leather strap and colored lume that looks like it was applied sixty years ago, the Calatrava Pilot was clearly designed primarily as a dress watch that happens to be styled as an “aviator”.
+However, if you look closely, you will immediately notice many visual differences.
+While the Montre d’Aeronef was made deliberately rugged with its worn-look leather strap and colored lume that looks like it was applied sixty years ago, the Calatrava Pilot is primarily a dress watch that also happens to be styled as an “aviator”.

-While the Zenith model needs you to wear something like a vintage sheepskin bomber jacket to look organic in all of its oversized glory, the Patek Philippe with its delicately styled case, refined winding crown, and pushers, as well as with its exquisitely decorated movement requires an expensive suit that costs more than an Omega Speedmaster.
+While the Zenith model needs you to wear something like a vintage sheepskin bomber jacket to look organic in all of its oversized glory, the Patek Philippe requires an expensive suit that costs more than an average Omega Speedmaster.

 Case